linker-plus/events/japan-blockchain-week-2023/en/SIDEEVENT.md

 ## Notes

-- The events should be in the term between July 6 and July 18.
+- The events should be in the term between June 1st and June 30th.
 If not, the events will never be shown on the website.
 - Once the event would be seen as a spam, the event will be deleted from the list.